Cactus DIY Cat Scratching Post Your Cat Will LOVE

 Cover the spaces by measuring up smaller pieces of rope, and gluing them in.

-Add a couple of flowers and pom poms.
-Leave it out for kitty to enjoy!
+Add a couple of flowers and pom poms, and it’s ready – there’s nothing left to do, but leave it out for your fur baby to enjoy!

 Penelope’s Top Tips: